Lezzer/liam-reilly.info/public/blog/posts/03-cqrs-and-the-api.md

 }
 ```

-Which allows us to configure [IoC](https://en.wikipedia.org/wiki/Inversion_of_control) in a way that every concrete implementation of `ICommand` is handled by a specific `CommandHandler`.
+which allows us to configure [IoC](https://en.wikipedia.org/wiki/Inversion_of_control) in a way that every concrete implementation of `ICommand` is handled by a specific `CommandHandler`.

 Our `SaveObjectToS3CommandHandler` looks (roughly) like this: